civl-verifier/civl-verifier.github.io/tutorial.md

   call IncrBy2();
 }
 ```
-The program above represents two concurrent programs that share parts of the code and are layered one on top of the other.
-This program encodes three concurrent programs, at layers 0, 1, and 2, shown next.
+The program above represents three concurrent programs, at layers 0, 1, and 2, that share parts of their code.
+Layer 0 is the most concrete and layer 1 is the most abstract.
+The annotation `{:layer 0,2}` on global variable `x` is a range of layers from 0 to 2 indicating that `x` exists at all layers in this layer range.
+The annotation `{:layer 0}` on `Incr` indicates that 0 is the highest layer on which `Incr` exists.
+The annotation `{:refines "AtomicIncr"}` on `Incr` indicates that on layers greater than 0 a call to Incr is rewritten to a call to `AtomicIncr`.
+Similarly, procedure `IncrBy2` exists on layers 1 and lower and is replaced by `AtomicIncrBy` at layers above 1.
 ```
 // Program at layer 0